kentcdodds/genie/README.md

 Contributing
 --
 I'd love to accept [pull requests](https://github.com/kentcdodds/genie/pulls).
-Please make sure that any new functionality is fully tested in /test/index.html and that all tests pass!
-Also, please uglify `genie.js` to `genie.min.js` using [UglifyJS2](https://github.com/mishoo/UglifyJS2)
-and this command: `uglifyjs genie.js -o genie.min.js --comments` thanks!
+I'm in the middle of changing how builds work, so please make sure that test the old tests still runs (test/index.html).
+Also before you push, make sure to do the following:
+ 1. Run `grunt bumpup:patch` (or minor, or major as the case may be)
+ 2. Run `grunt` to build the library (don't push if this fails :))

 Issues
 --